volodymyrss/data-analysis/README.md

 data-analysis
 =============

+The ideas described below are related to that of the lambda-architecture.
+It is intended for ingesting and processing new data that are appended to existing data rather than overwriting them.
+State is determined from the natural ordering of the data.

 Framework to facilitate development of the (scientific) data analysis pipelines.
 Designed to handle organized processing and storing results of  different stages of analysis for moderate-scale (tens of Tb)  archive of very diverse data.